zakariaelas/gemochat/README.md

 ### Admin Platform

-Just like we discussed in a different section, there is a big need for this.
+Just like we discussed in a different section, this is an important part of the system.

 ### Webhooks Integration

-I see it as a good solution to the shortcomings of [2.3.2](#2.3.2 Interviewers' Interviews).
+I see it as a good solution to the shortcomings of *Interviewers' Interviews*.
 I believe Greenhouse also supports a variety of webhooks, that can be used in combination with MixMax's webhooks to achieve the intended behavior.